How to Get Your Voice Heard in Meetings

 For example, if someone says something that you agree with, say so.
 After giving them credit for their idea, you might want to build on it by adding your own ideas.
-Also, you could steer attention back to someone who got interrupted.
-It can be as simple as saying, "Ayesha, what were you going to say?"
+Also, you could steer attention back to someone who got interrupted with a simple, "Ayesha, what were you going to say?"

 When you become confident about speaking up for others, you'll feel less self-conscious about speaking up for yourself.

 4. Be One of the First to Speak

 Be aware that assertive isn't the same as aggressive, and that being early to speak doesn't mean always being the first!

 5. Embrace the Skills of Introversion

-If you're an introvert, you'll likely be reflective, strategic, thoughtful, a good listener, and observant.
+If you're an introvert, you'll likely be reflective, strategic, and observant.
 You can draw on these attributes in two ways.
 In the lead-up to the meeting, research the subject under discussion and plan what you want to say or ask.
-And once you're in the meeting, you can use your active listening skills.
-So, summarize what's being said, show that you value others' opinions, and offer your own considered point of view.
+And once you're in the meeting, use your active listening skills to summarize what's being said, show that you value others' opinions, and offer your own considered point of view.

 6. Give Your Idea the Advantage

 If you can, get yourself on the agenda so that you'll have a guaranteed opportunity to speak.
 If this isn't possible, let everyone know in advance that you have something you want to share.

 7. Keep It Short, With No Apology

 Start and end your contribution with conviction.
 Avoid opening with an apologetic "I'm sorry, but…" This will immediately weaken your position.
 Start strongly but politely with, "I'd like to say…" or "Can I just add…?"

 Once you've said what you want to say, simply finish speaking.
 Or if you're on a virtual call, close with, "Over to you, Susan."
 People will appreciate your efficient delivery.